n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

 $R = \sqrt{x^2 + y^2}$, $\sigma=0.08$, and $\rho=0.12$.
 The Floquet exponent of the isolated limit cycle (at $\ve=0$) is $\kappa_X \approx -0.16$, making it weakly attracting enough to suitably test the proposed method.

 \begin{remark} We are limited to testing $n{:}1$ phase-locking for the nonradial isochron clock because the Fourier modes of the model's response functions typically only contain the principal harmonic.
-This feature poses a minor problem: for example, if we choose a forcing function with half a period compared to the original oscillator ($\omega_Y = 2$ and $\omega_X = 1$), then the integrals involved in computing the $\mathcal{H}$-functions cancel due to orthogonality, and there is no phase-locking.
-A similar issue arises when choosing a pure sinusoid for the forcing function, such as $\cos(\omega_Y t)$.
-The $\mathcal{H}$-functions will only be nontrivial when $\omega_X = \omega_Y$, i.e., only $1{:}1$ phase-locking can exist. \end{remark}
+This feature poses a minor problem: for example, if we choose a forcing function with half a period compared to the original oscillator ($\omega_Y = 2$ and $\omega_X = 1$), then the integrals involved in computing the $\mathcal{H}$-functions cancel due to orthogonality, and there is no phase-locking for the nonradial isochron clock. $\blacksquare$ \end{remark}

-Trajectories of the full and reduced nonradial isochron clock are shown in Figure \ref{fig_nric_force0}.
-Phase differences in the full model are estimated using the limit cycle computed at $\ve=0$ (see Appendix \ref{a:phase_estimate} for more details).
-Each panel (A--H) corresponds to particular values of $\ve$ and $\delta$, plotted with solutions of the scalar reduction (dashed red for $O(\ve)$ and solid blue for $O(\ve^2)$) and the full model (black).
-We choose the coupling strength to be $\ve=0.1$ ($\ve=0.06$ for Panels G, H) to test how well the higher-order scalar reduction captures $n{:}1$ coupling.
-Across all panels, the second-order reduction is consistently able to better predict the existence of phase-locked states in the presence of heterogeneity (when $\delta > 0$).
+Trajectories of the first- and second-order reduction of the nonradial isochron clock are shown in Figure \ref{fig_nric_force0} (dashed red for order $O(\ve)$ and solid blue for order $O(\ve^2)$) along with the trajectories of the original system (black).
+Phase differences in the full model are estimated using the limit cycle computed at $\ve=0$ (see \ref{a:phase_estimate} for additional details on phase estimation).
+Each panel (A-F) corresponds to particular values of $\ve$ and $\delta$.
+We choose the coupling strength to be $\ve=0.04$ (except for Panels E and F, where we choose $\ve=0.01$).
+Across all panels, the second-order reduction consistently captures the existence of phase-locked states in the presence of heterogeneity (i.e., when $\delta > 0$) that the first-order reduction cannot.

-While the second-order reduction captures phase-locked states more accurately relative to the first-order reduction, our goal is also to predict where the original system loses the existence of phase-locked states due to nonzero heterogeneity $\delta$ and non-weak forcing strength $\ve$.
-To better quantify how and when the second-order reduction loses phase-locked states (and compare these predictions to the original model), we compute one-parameter bifurcation diagrams in $\ve$ given varying degrees of heterogeneity $\delta$, along with two-parameter bifurcation diagrams in $\ve$ and $\delta$.
+While the integrated solutions of the second-order reduction capture phase-locked states more accurately relative to the first-order reduction, we also wish to predict where the original system loses the existence of phase-locked states due to \yp{nonlinear} heterogeneity $\delta$ and forcing strength $\ve$.
+To better quantify how and when the second-order reduction loses phase-locked states (and compare these predictions to the original model), we compute bifurcation diagrams.